Sensitivity of the limit shape of sample clouds from meta densities: Results

-The incompatibility of the partitions $(A_n)$ and $(B_n)=(K(A_n))$ introduced in this section gives one technical explanation for the peculiar sensitivity of the limit shape for the meta distribution.
-If we regard the atoms of the partition $(B_n)$ as nerve cells, then regularity of $(A_n)$ will make the region around the coordinate planes in $\zb$-space far more sensitive than the remainder of the space, and it is not surprising that cutting away these regions has drastic effects on the limit.
+The incompatibility of the partitions $(A_n)$ and $(B_n)=(K(A_n))$ introduced in this section gives one technical explanation for the peculiar sensitivity of the limit shape of sample clouds from the meta distribution.
+If we regard the atoms of the partition $(B_n)$ as nerve cells, then regularity of $(A_n)$ will make the region around the coordinate planes in ${\mathbf z}$-space far more sensitive than the remainder of the space, and it is not surprising that cutting away these regions has drastic effects on the limit.